irinagetman1973/Vehicle-tracking-in-challenging-scenarios-using-YOLOv8/README.md

 streamlit run app.py
 ```
 Then will start the Streamlit server and open your web browser to the default Streamlit page automatically.
-For Object Counting, you can choose "Video" from "Select Source" combo box and use "test3.mp4" inside videos folder as an example.